 And contact us for our help.
 We can have an honest discussion and figure out if whole life insurance is right for you.
 Remember, we discussed how whole life insurance can be a good idea.
 It can be.
 Its purchase depends on your situation and what you are trying to accomplish.

 Let’s start by giving a brief overview about whole life, and then we will dive into the reasons.

 First, a quick lesson on whole life insurance.
 It is a permanent life insurance policy.
 This means it is designed to last for your entire life provided premiums are paid.
 Over time, cash value accumulates in the policy.
 You can borrow from the cash value and repay it back.
 At some point, you can even cancel the policy and receive the cash value.

-All death benefits from life insurance – whether term, whole life, or another type – is tax free.
+All death benefits from life insurance – whether term, whole life, or another type – is income tax-free.
 Your surviving family could use the money to remain in your home, continue their standard of living, establish a college fund, or a slew of other reasons.

 Term life insurance, on the other hand, is cheap.
-For a 40 year old woman, good health, non smoker, she is looking at paying about $400 annually for a $500,000 death benefit.
+For a 40-year-old woman, good health, non-smoker, she is looking at paying about $35 per for a $500,000 death benefit.
 However, a $500,000 whole life policy will cost around $470 per month ($5,300 annually)!

 #2 Reason – Cash Value Takes A Long Time To Accumulate